Indian Council of Agricultural Research: Institutions

+Headquarters

 Indian Council of Agricultural Research's headquarters is in New Delhi.

 Examination system

 All India Entrance Exam for Agriculture (CUET) conducted by National Testing Agency (NTA) is an entrance exam for admission into the agricultural universities recognized by ICAR.

 Number of applicants by year

 Agricultural Research Service

 The Agricultural Scientists Recruitment Board (ASRB) conducts all India competitive examination Agricultural Research Service (ARS), to recruit posts in the ARS of Indian Council of Agricultural Research.